 “Europe has its problems, and we hope to connect people with music.”

 And with that, ICstrings made beautiful music.
-The duo had a viola and a cello, for their first song, and a song in the middle of the show.
-For all other songs they played with two violinists from Lisbon.
+The duo had a viola and a cello during their first song.
+For all other songs they formed a quartet with with two violinists from Lisbon.
 My heart and soul felt moved and lightened by their music.

-From their website: Playing on their 250 year old master instruments, as well as their cutting-edge carbon instruments, ICstrings is bridging the gap between past and future.
-The goal of ICstrings is to make everyone realize the joy and passion music can bring to their lives.
+From their website: Playing on their 250 year old master instruments… The goal of ICstrings is to make everyone realize the joy and passion music can bring to their lives.

-At each stop, ICstrings plays with local musicians for some or most of the concert to demonstrate how music can bring people together.
-In the Hall of Mirrors, they played a range of classical music I’ve never heard (I hardly know the genre), and also contemporary songs from musicians such as ABBA and John Lennon.
+At each stop, ICstrings plays with local musicians to demonstrate how music can bring people together.
+In the Hall of Mirrors at Foz Palace, they played a range of classical music, and also contemporary songs from musicians such as ABBA and John Lennon.

 However, the concert we saw in Lisbon won’t be on that video of Imagine.
-After the concert, someone broke into their van and stole their equipment — so all video from their Lisbon performance is gone.
-Their touring van was parked in a lot with video surveillance, but the cameras weren’t working that night, apparently.
+Someone broke into their van that night and stole their equipment — so all video from their Lisbon performance is gone.